zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/rss.md

 ## Content Queries

-For each content source instance, the following query will be available as Dynamic Content options under the RSS group.
+For each source instance, the following query will be available as Dynamic Content options under the RSS group.

 ### Feed Query